derecles/epl-possession-analysis/README.md

   2. The script is manually interrupted during execution
   3. The script is automatically interrupted due to persistent network errors

-**It is highly advisable to avoid interrupting scrape.py during execution because the csv file will always be deleted and created each time the script is executed.
-This is to ensure data purity.**
+**In order to ensure data purity, the csv file will always be deleted and re-created each time the script is executed.
+It is therefore advised to avoid interrupting scrape.py during execution.**

 Once you are ready, run the following command in the cloned repo:
 ```